Chilean corvette Abtao: Two hulls in Glasgow

 The 1600-ton hull was christened Pampero by a Mrs. Galbraith and launched on 29 October 1863.
 Through the efforts of the American consul in Glasgow, Warner Underwood, she was placed under a 24-hour scrutiny by British customs officers and as late as January 1865 she was still considered to be Confederate property, and apparently remained so until the end of the American Civil War.
 She was purchased by Chile for £75,000 through Isaac Campbell & Co.in January or February 1866.

 Robert Winthrop Simpson on behalf of the Chilean Government ordered both ships, Pampero and Texas to be manned in Hamburg and later to the Faroe Islands.

-Texas arrived at Valparaiso in November 1866 and was rechristened Abtao after the Naval Battle of Abtao.
+Texas arrived at Valparaíso in November 1866 and was rechristened Abtao after the Naval Battle of Abtao.